So you have Rs 1 crore to deposit in bank fixed deposit in 2023?

 As of now, the interest rate on Rs 1 crore fixed deposit range from 6.0% to 7.5% for most large banks (senior citizens get extra, generally additional 0.5% in fixed deposits in all banks).
 It’s possible that smaller banks may be offering more but smaller banks (and many corporate deposits) come with their own risks which is gradually becoming evident in India.

-So assuming you are not running after the higher FD interest rate in India and risking your money, we shall assume that for earning FD interest on Rs 1 crore, you are looking to park money in safer large banks.
+So assuming you are not running after the banks with highest FD rates in India and risking your money, we shall assume that for earning FD interest on Rs 1 crore, you are looking to park money in safer large banks.

 There is one more thing that you need to understand about FDs – the difference between cumulative and non-cumulative fixed deposit.
 And that is because you need monthly interest from Rs 1 crore fixed deposit.